GIScience/gis-training-resource-center/content/Modul_1/en_qgis_interface_ex2.md

 ---
 ## Aim of the exercise

-QGIS is a complex program with lots of functions, and the the interface can be confusing.
+QGIS is a complex program with lots of functions, and the interface can be confusing.
 This exercise will get you familiar with the main toolbars, windows and panels in QGIS.
 You will create a new QGIS project and save it, and navigate through the different panels and toolbars.

 The exercise covers: